Ulster Men: Who did what 2018-19

 Attack

-Despite playing an extra two matches this season, Ulster scored two less tries than they did last season.
-Craig Gilroy topped last season’s try scoring statistics with 11 while was this season’s top try scorer with eight.
+Despite playing an extra two matches this season, Ulster scored two less tries than they did last season. topped last season’s try scoring statistics with 11 while was this season’s top try scorer with eight.

 was Ulster’s front runner for metres made last season, chalking up a grand total of 1700.
 His departure to Bristol left a void which Ulster have struggled to fill.
 McCloskey made the most metres for Ulster with 1184 – a long way off the exploits of the former Blues man last season.